rscherrer/rules-of-thumb/README.md

 ## 3. Literature review

-How do I conduct literature reviews?
+How do I conduct literature review when working on a paper?

+1. Make a specific directory in Zotero for the current review.
-1. Initial search by keywords in Google Scholar, and save a lot of references into Zotero.
+2. Initial search by keywords in Google Scholar, and save a lot of references into Zotero.
 That is my first line of defense.
-2. Go through each downloaded paper to get a general idea of what is being said.
+3. Go through each downloaded paper to get a general idea of what is being said.
 Take notes from each paper: what I learned in them.
-3. Write a summary of what we have learned.
+4. Write a summary of what we have learned for each paper, in one or a few sentences.
-4. Identify which ones were reviews or which ones were particularly relevant for my research question.
+5. Identify which ones were reviews or which ones were particularly relevant for my research question.
-5. Plug those into Connected Papers to get a network of papers.
+6. Plug those into Connected Papers to get a network of papers.
+This is the second line of defense.
-6. Go through the connected papers and write a (directed) text with the review, augmenting it at every relevant fact.
+7. Go through the connected papers and write a (directed) text with the review, augmenting it at every relevant fact.
+This is in case we are writing the literature review from scratch.
+If this is upon adding relevant literature to an already-drafted introduction or discussion, add a citation in the relevant place in the text for each paper we go through (at the risk of having more cited papers than necessary).
-7. Refactor the written review based on how I want to organize the flow of the argument, and if needed, go back to some key papers to add details that I may have missed but only later figured were important.
+8. Refactor the written review based on how I want to organize the flow of the argument, and if needed, go back to some key papers to add details that I may have missed but only later figured were important.
+9. Remove superfluous citations when we realize those don't really add much.
+But keep a line as comments in the LaTeX source code explaining in one sentence what they are about (we may want to add them back in).

+(Subdirectories?)